 The benefits of keto include high levels of success in various use cases, like; fat-loss, improving athletic performance, and improving mental focus and energy, and as part of a therapeutic program for certain diseases.
-In this post, I am going to focus primarily on how the Keto Diet can improve productivity and mental performance as well as how it’s been shown to help fight or reduce symptoms of epilepsy, inflammation, Alzheimer’s, cancer, depression, and migraines.
+In this post, I am going to focus primarily on how the Keto Diet can improve productivity, and mental performance as well as how Keto helps with diseases such as epilepsy, inflammation, Alzheimer’s, cancer, depression, and migraines.

 Before we get started on the benefits of the Keto Diet on mental performance and disease prevention, let’s quickly cover the basics… What is Ketosis?

 What Is Ketosis?

 Ketosis, The Ketogenic Diet and Ketones might be trendy right now, but it is not new.
 Being in ketosis is a normal metabolic state our bodies can be.
 While it is true that we use carbs as an energy source, it is also true and even more beneficial, to use ketones as energy.